jdpolakoff/sampleteach/readme2.md

 ## What does that mean?

 Prototypal Inheritance is how JavaScript allows us to share code among objects.
-In JavaScript, prototypes are normal objects that define the behavior of other objects by passing down data and functionality.
+Prototypes are simply objects that define the behavior of other objects by passing down data and functionality.

 ## Why is prototypal inheritance good for developers?